 When to water vincas that is planted inside

 If the vinca plant is wilting, that could be a sign that it is under or over-watered.
-Keep track of how moist the soil is to know the difference before watering the vinca plant more.
+Check how moist the soil is to know the difference before watering the vinca plant more.

 When to water vinca planted in the landscape